ropensci/concstats/README.md

 insight of a given market structure and conduct in a particular market.
 They are important to determine public policies.
-However, in research and in practice the most widely used measure is the Herfindahl-Hirschman Index or better knwon as HHI.
+However, in research and in practice the most widely used measure is the Herfindahl-Hirschman Index or better known as HHI.
 The goal of `concstats` is to offer a set of alternative and/or additional measures to better determine a given market structure.